Skip to article frontmatterSkip to article content

 pip install pythomac

-To use the functions defined in pythomac, copy the following code into a new Python script called, for instance, example_flux_convergence.py in the directory where the dry-initialized steady2d simulation ran (or download example_flux_convergence.py):
+To apply the function, copy the following code into a new Python script called, for instance, example_flux_convergence.py, located in the directory where the dry-initialized steady2d simulation ran (or download example_flux_convergence.py):

 # example_flux_convergence.py